-While the net pension liability is significant to the District's financial statements, it is a liability the District has limited control over the last seven years, the PSERS employer contribution rate has risen significantly, from 12.36 percent in 2012-2013 to 33.99 percent in 2021-2022.
+While the net pension liability is significant to the District's financial statements, it is a liability the District has limited control over the last ten years, the PSERS employer contribution rate has risen significantly, from 12.36 percent in 2012-2013 to 35.26 percent in 2022-2023.
 These increases are expected to improve the plan's funding level, which will reduce net position in future years.
-This rate is anticipated to continue to increase to a level of over 38 percent in future years.
+This rate is anticipated to decline in future years.